 For those who want a deeper dive, every piece of content is accompanied by text explaining its historical significance.

 The Dinosaur 4D+ cards and app make it possible to revive these cool giants on the palm of your hand.
-Know the dinosaurs better through all the information and fun facts available, see their size comparison with us, and find out where their fossils were unearthed from the app’s global map!
+Know the dinosaurs better through all the information and fun facts available, compare yourself against these ferocious beasts, and find out where their final resting place was using the app's global map!

 Younger kids will learn quickly to identify dinos and prehistoric animals (name, call, sounds and pictures) during a discovery phase which requires dexterity (scrolling, touch).
 All the apps are entirely spoken and multilingual with a lot of content (192 animals, 96 dinosaurs, 72 pets…), so they are well suited for 3-8 year olds!